 Note on Shelf Life

 I don’t know the shelf life but expect they will last quite a few months at least.
-This can’t be guaranteed as I really don’t know your habits 🙂 If in doubt, make small batches and use them quickly!
+This can’t be guaranteed as I really don’t know your habits 🙂 There is a lot of glycerin in all of these cleansing putties to be able to preserve them.
+If in doubt, make small batches and use them quickly!
 If you want to use a preservative please do, but this won’t necessarily guarantee they are less likely to spoil due to the large amounts of starches.